|

 programme of archaeological works.

-So, from 2001, excavation at Nokalakevi formally resumed under the The Anglo-Georgian Expedition and is growing from strength
+From 2001, excavation at Nokalakevi formally resumed under the The Anglo-Georgian Expedition and is growing from strength

 to strength with committed research agendas.